Evanslearn/Thesis/README.md

 ## 2025/03/01 - 09
 * Code cleanup + some more work on correct train-val-test split
+## 2025/03/12
+* code cleanup to make more readable and remove redundancy

 # TO DO
 * STRATIFICATION